BrightView (BV)

 Before making an investment decision, investors should account for BrightView’s business fundamentals and valuation in addition to what happened in the latest quarter.

-BrightView falls short of our quality standards.
-For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+We cheer for all companies making their customers lives easier, but in the case of BrightView, we’ll be cheering from the sidelines.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its expanding operating margin shows the business has become more efficient, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its projected EPS for the next year is lacking.

-BrightView’s P/E ratio based on the next 12 months is 17.4x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are more exciting stocks to buy at the moment.
+BrightView’s P/E ratio based on the next 12 months is 15.1x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.